-As I’m learning Rust language recently, LeetCode becomes a good place to write some small program and to get familiar with Rust grammar and syntax.
-In the recent two contests I tried using Rust to solve some problems however it took much longer time than I expected, to deal with the strict compiler.
-Pretty fun though, and I think it did help me getting hands dirty.
+As I’m learning Rust recently, LeetCode has become a good place to write small programs and to get familiar with Rust grammar and syntax.
+In the recent two contests, I tried using Rust to solve some problems; however, it took much longer than I expected to deal with the strict compiler.
+Pretty fun though, and I think it did help me get my hands dirty.

 Keyword: Sliding window

-Use a counter to keep track of the appearances outside of the sliding window, and try to narrow the window as small as possible.
+Use a counter to keep track of the appearances outside of the sliding window, and try to make the window as small as possible.

 Rust solution: